-During the 88th Texas Legislature, we worked directly with many legislators to introduce bills like HB 1945 and SB 2321, present amendments to the HB 900 book ban bill, and recognize student organizers with resolutions like HR 1005 and HR 1056.
-Many legislators wore our signature SEAT lapel pins on the Texas House and Senate floors to protest bills that would ultimately harm students.
+From ideation to implementation, we work directly with legislators to introduce student-authored bills like HB 1773 and HB 2469, present amendments to harmful legislation, and recognize student organizers with resolutions.
+Lawmakers often wear our signature SEAT lapel pins on the Texas House and Senate floors to recognize student voices and protest bills that would ultimately harm students.

 SEAT hosted a LEGO "Construct Change" booth during CDF's Our State, Our Stage.